Looking for "3D Printed Musical Instruments"? Check out the latest and most popular articles on this topic.

 Imagine listening to a street musician.
 The groove is great, so you’d like to join in with a nice little melody.
 Enter the OKAY synth.

-"Ardu McDuino" is an Arduino-powered, 3D printed bagpipe chanter robot.
-We’ve seen great 3D printed instruments... this is just unbelievable.
+Meet "Ardu McDuino", an Arduino-powered, 3D printed bagpipe chanter robot.
+We’ve seen our share of great 3D printed instruments... but this one’s just unbelievable.